varmil/react-file-showable-chat-ui/src/Message/README.md

 ## Message

-The `Message` object is the standard class for handling message data in `react-chat-ui`.
+The `Message` object is the standard class for handling message data in `react-file-showable-chat-ui`.

 #### Constructor